 Previously I described my involvement in the Krosno Branch of Polish Association of Amateur Astronomers.
-Today I would like to carry on the subject of the associations of amateur astronomers arising about a different organisation.
+Today I would like to carry on the subject of the associations of amateur astronomers arising about a different organization.
 I will not bring you the history and main contribution of the association, as I did before.
-Everything you find here is related to my personal experience arising out of the membership in english organization of amateur astronomers.
+Everything you find here is related to my personal experience arising out of the membership in the English organization of amateur astronomers.

 I joined to Cambridge Astronomy Association in April 2015, just 2 months after I came to England.
-Despite of my English, which was rasty I used to talk with one person, who said me, that England possess some nice observatories in southern part of the country.
-I was on few lectures about astronomy.
-During one of them I heard about a Nicolas Copernicus and Jan Heweliusz with his big telescope.
-Another lecture brought a brief information with photo of Collegium Maius in Cracow.
+Despite my English, which was rusty I used to talk with one person, who said to me, that England possesses some nice observatories in the southern part of the country.
+I was on a few lectures about astronomy.
+During one of them, I heard about a Nicolas Copernicus and Jan Heweliusz with his big telescope.
+Another lecture brought brief information with a photo of Collegium Maius in Cracow.
 It was a fantastic thing to hear about renowned people and places from my mother country.
-Aside of the lectures I had occasion to take part in summer solistice.
-Summer Solistice is the national event associated with a first day of summer, when is the longest day in the year.
+Aside from the lectures I had occasion to take part in the summer solstice.
+Summer Solistice is the national event associated with the first day of summer when it is the longest day of the year.
 The biggest event used to be organized in the Stonehenge.
-I saw the summer solistice on Sunday 20th June 2015.
-There were a few telescopes set on the Cambridge Astronomical Observatory ground and tens people.
-Everyone had opportunity to see the Sun.
-Weather wasn’t favourable, because a lot of patchy cumulus clouds was covering the sun.
-Fortunately I saw the solar disk through one small telescope, that has baader 5.0 filter installed.
-In my opinion the best was a telescope with H-alpha filter mounted.
+I saw the summer solstice on Sunday 20th June 2015.
+There were a few telescopes set on the Cambridge Astronomical Observatory ground and tens of people.
+Everyone had the opportunity to see the Sun.
+Weather wasn’t favourable, because a lot of patchy cumulus clouds were covering the sun.
+Fortunately, I saw the solar disk through one small telescope, that has Baader 5.0 filter installed.
+In my opinion, the best was a telescope with an H-alpha filter mounted.
 The Sun was clearly visible with all prominences, although our mother star wasn’t magnified a lot.
-Maybe it could look the same through typical binoculars, however H-alpha effect was marvellous.
-Due to the clouds nobody could enjoy a great and long view.
+Maybe it could look the same through typical binoculars, however, the H-alpha effect was marvelous.
+Due to the clouds, nobody could enjoy a great and long view.
 The Sun was often veiled and fuzzy.
-In effect the view was featureless with faint disk without sunspots or Sun was completely gone for a long while.
+In effect, the view was featureless with faint disk without sunspots or Sun was completely gone for a long while.

 There is a lot of lectures, that take part in the Cambridge Astronomy Association.
-Many astronomical topics has been rised all the time likewise many amateur observations has been carried out, especially during the winter period.
-Lectures are taken by astronomy students, university stuff and external people.
-Usually a lecture falls on 3rd Friday every month.
-It last around 1 hour.
+Many astronomical topics have been raised all the time likewise many amateur observations have been carried out, especially during the winter period.
+Lectures are taken by astronomy students, university staff and external people.
+Usually, a lecture falls on 3rd Friday every month.
+It lasts around 1 hour.
 When I was for the first time I was really surprised seeing allegedly more than 100 people.
 Unlike to Krosno branch of Polish Association of Amateur Astronomers the frequency is more than excellent.
-Usually there is no external guests during the meetings in Krosno except a scholar stuff from time to time.
-Krosno’s stuff is really poor, because it counts a 11 members only.
-Cambridge Astronomy Association is a big community with more than 300 people, while at least 50% of them attend to the lectures & meetings regularly.
-Every lecture is announced in newsletter issued every 2 months.
-This newsletter contains many other information also.
-Many of which are aimed on the popularization of the Astronomy.
+Usually, there are no external guests during the meetings in Krosno except scholar stuff from time to time.
+Krosno’s stuff is really poor, because it counts 11 members only.
+Cambridge Astronomy Association is a big community with more than 300 people, while at least 50% of them attend the lectures & meetings regularly.
+Every lecture is announced in the newsletter issued every 2 months.
+This newsletter contains much other information also.
+Many of which are aimed at the popularization of the Astronomy.

-After a few months involvement I had to leave the association, because I moved to Ayresbury for more than year.
-When I back in early 2017 to Cambridge I became an active member of Cambridge Astronomy Association again.
-I started to attend on the speeches and observations from time to time.
+After a few months of involvement, I had to leave the association, because I moved to Aylesbury for more than a year.
+When I back in early 2017 to Cambridge I became an active member of the Cambridge Astronomy Association again.
+I started to attend the speeches and observations from time to time.
 The public amateur stargazing has been carried out during the winter period between October and March.
-This is the time, when day is short and early sunset allows to see the stars.
-Due to high light pollution above city centre the observer is able to see the most prominent constellations only.
-Hence those observations play a role of Cambridge Astronomical Observatory sightseeing.
-Always the scientific lecture takes part at the beginning with telescope experiences afterwards.
-You must be patient, because due to big group of people (even more than 200) there is a long queue to each object.
-Finally you can watch the sky shortly through the telescope, that you selected.
-It’s good to participate in those observations several times and visit each telescopes.
+This is the time when the day is short and early sunset allows us to see the stars.
+Due to high light pollution above the city center, the observer is able to see the most prominent constellations only.
+Hence those observations play the role of Cambridge Astronomical Observatory sightseeing.
+Always the scientific lecture takes part at the beginning with telescope experiences afterward.
+You must be patient because due to the big group of people (even more than 200) there is a long queue for each object.
+Finally, you can watch the sky shortly through the telescope, that you selected.
+It’s good to participate in those observations several times and visit each telescope.
 I was fortunate to see all of them during one meeting.
 I spent over 2 hours to get everywhere.
-Through one of the telescope I could see a beautiful M42 nebula in Orion.
+Through one of the telescope, I could see a beautiful M42 nebula in Orion.
 I will remember this view for a long time.

-Watching the sky and listening a specialistic lectures with Cambridge Astronomy Association gave me a new overlook on the amateur astronomy.
-It aware me, that membership is a definitely a good way to brozden my astronomical horizons and meet a new people.
+Watching the sky and listening to specialistic lectures with Cambridge Astronomy Association gave me a new overlook of amateur astronomy.
+It aware, that membership is definitely a good way to broaden my astronomical horizons and meet new people.

 - Cambridge Astronomy Association main page